stm32-periph/stm32f30/Projects/STM32F30x_StdPeriph_Templates/MDK-ARM/readme.txt

       - STM32F303xC: to configure the project for STM32F303xC devices.
                      You can use STMicroelectronics STM32303C-EVAL board to run this project.

+      - STM32F303xE: to configure the project for STM32F303xE devices.
+                     You need to use custom HW board to run this project.

       - STM32F302x8: to configure the project for STM32F302x8 devices.
-                     You need to use custom HW board to run this project.
+                     You can use STMicroelectronics Nucleo to run this project.

       - STM32F334x8: to configure the project for STM32F334x8 devices.
-                     You need to use custom HW board to run this project.
+                     You can use STMicroelectronics Discovery to run this project.

  - Rebuild all files: Project->Rebuild all target files
  - Load project image: Debug->Start/Stop Debug Session